 - Writing, designing and editing web page content or directing others producing content

 - Identifying and correcting problems uncovered by testing or user feedback

 - Converting written, graphic, audio and video components to compatible web formats

 Now that you have an idea of what a web developer does, it’s important to know what a web developer does not do.
 We want to clear up any misconceptions about this career before you decide if it’s right for you.

-FACT: Employment for web developers is expected to grow 20% through 2020
+FACT: Employment for web developers is projected to grow 27% through 2024

-One of the biggest misunderstandings is that web development is synonymous with web design, which is untrue according to Oleg Korneitchouk, director of web development at New Jersey-based SmartSites.
+One of the biggest misnomers out there is that web development is synonymous with web design, which is untrue according to Oleg Korneitchouk, director of web development at New Jersey-based SmartSites.
 He says that development is taking the designer's work and turning it into a functional website.

 3. Web developers do more than just write code

 The truth is that web developers don’t just sit and stare at a computer screen all day.
 While writing code is a big part of the job, interacting with designers, illustrators, copywriters and other personnel involved in the planning process is an essential piece of the puzzle.